 • Store leftovers in glass jars instead of plastic wrap.

-Step 2: Audit Your Current Kitchen Habits
+Step 2: Take Stock of Your Current Kitchen Habits

 • How much food do you throw away weekly?